TedLeRoy/ubuntu-update.sh/README.md

 Although these prompts could be overridden with `export DEBIAN_FRONTEND=noninteractive`, responding to the prompts provides greater control.

-The script will also parse the output attempting to display output that may require your attention at the end of the run, looking for words like *warning* and *reboot*.
+The script will also parse the output attempting to display lines that may require your attention at the end of the run, looking for words like *warning* and *reboot*.

-### Messages
+## Messages

 Look for messages recommending a reboot or providing other warnings you may want to check out.
 These should be displayed at the end of the run but it may not catch all items of interest.

-### Updates
+## Updates

 If you chose to create a local git repository, you can run one command to update to the latest version available.